DardenDSC/club-resources/presentations/sql-for-data-science/README.md

 and follow these steps:

 1. Open up `DBeaver -> File -> Import`
-2. Select “Project” as the file type you’d like to import and click "Next"
+2. Select `“Project”` as the file type you would like to import and click `"Next"`
-3. Select the .dbp file that you downloaded.
-Ensure that “Import driver libraries” is checked and
+3. Select the `.dbp` file that you downloaded.
+Ensure that `“Import driver libraries”` is checked and

 Step 1     |  Step 2       | Step 3
 :-------------------------:|:-------------------------:|:-------------------------: